 Conditions of generalised tissue inflammation such as systemic lupus erythematosus and rheumatoid arthritis can cause muscle weakness.
 In a small proportion of cases of rheumatoid arthritis, muscle weakness and tiredness may be the only sign of the disease for some considerable time.

 Cancers can cause muscle damage directly but the presence of cancer anywhere in the body can also cause generalised muscle tiredness.
 In advanced disease, general weight loss will also lead to true muscle weakness.
 Muscle weakness is not usually the first sign of a cancer but occurs later in the condition.

 Conditions affecting nerves tend to lead to true muscle weakness.
 This is because if the nerve to a muscle fibre stops working, the muscle fibre can’t work either and it will become floppy and eventually shrivel.

 Neurological conditions: muscle weakness can be caused by cerebrovascular disease such as stroke and brain haemorrhage and spinal injury.
+Tumours in the brain can also lead to muscle weakness.
 Muscles which become partially or completely paralysed lose their normal strength and will eventually waste.
 Some recovery is possible but it will be slow and may not be complete.